Maggie Dixon: Maggie Dixon Award

-In tribute to Maggie's amazing rookie turnaround at Army before her death the Women's Basketball Coaches Association announced the creation of the Maggie Dixon Award for the 2006–2007 season.
+In tribute to Maggie's rookie turnaround at Army before her death, the Women's Basketball Coaches Association announced the creation of the Maggie Dixon Award for the 2006–2007 season.
 The award is a "rookie of the year" award for the best coach in their first year as a Division 1 head coach.

 The inaugural award was given to Krista Kilburn-Steveskey of Hofstra University and the 2007–2008 award was given to Jeff Walz of the University of Louisville.
 The 2008–2009 recipient was Kelly Packard of Ball State University.

 The 2009–2010 season clarified the award by excluding former professional coaches moving to D1 (two early candidates were Men's coaching great and WNBA champion Paul Westhead at Oregon and 2 time WNBA champion Michael Cooper at USC).
 The award went to playing great Teresa Weatherspoon despite her coaching several games for Louisiana Tech in 2009 as an interim head coach.
 She won the Western Athletic Conference tournament returning the Lady Techsters to the NCAA Tournament for the first time in five seasons.